 Studies in macro-nutrient selection have shown that dogs and cats have an innate drive to consume a diet that is not more than 12% carbohydrate (and the bulk of those carbohydrates would come from the pre-digested stomach contents of herbivorous prey - tripe).

-Grain-free diets are still high carbohydrate diets.
-Read about the issues with high carbohydrate diets here.
+Grain-free diets are still high carbohydrate diets, which pose issues for pets.
 They simply take out the grains, and replace them with other carbohydrates.
 Renowned animal nutritionist, Dr Richard Patton states that:

 "Grain Free" is a descriptor for pet food intended to mean, no corn, soy, wheat, barley or oats.
 This is the epitome of false security and I don't know who to criticise more loudly, the consumer who buys it or the marketer who pushes it."